-Meetings of the Address Council may be held in-person, via teleconference or via video conference.
-The council may waive conducting the in-person meetings.
-Such a waiver shall be approved by the Executive Council of the Number Resource Organization.
-The in-person meeting will be conducted at an ICANN Community Forum.
+Meetings of the Address Council may be held in person, via teleconference, or via video conference.
+The Address Council shall meet in person at least once per year at the ICANN Community Forum or at another suitable venue.
+The Address Council may waive the foregoing in-person requirement if approved by the NRO EC.

-All ASO AC meetings, in-person or tele/video conference, will start with an open session followed by a closed session (if required).
-Observers are welcome at the ASO AC open session but they will not be provided speaking time or standing.
-ICANN Board Members, ICANN Support Staff, RIR Staff or individuals specifically invited by the ASO AC Chair will be given standing as required.
-Where ever possible remote participation facility will be provided for the in-person meeting.
+All Address Council meetings, whether in-person or via tele/video conference, shall start with an open session followed by a closed session (if required).
+Non-member observers may attend the open session, but they may speak only at the discretion of the Address Council.
+ICANN Board members, ICANN support staff, RIR staff, and individuals invited by the Chair may speak as required.
+Where possible and practical, in-person meetings shall include a mechanism for individuals to participate remotely.

-Meeting details, including the draft agenda, will be published on the ASO AC website and will be announced prior to the meetings at the relevant RIR mailing lists too.
+Meeting details, including the draft agenda, will be published on the ASO Website and will be announced before meetings on the Public Mailing List.

-If any meeting requires discussion about the selection of individuals to the ICANN Board of Directors, this will be done during the closed session.
+Discussions about selecting individuals to the ICANN Board shall take place during closed sessions.

 6. Global Policy Development